esphome/esphome-docs/cookbook/lambda_magic.rst

 -----------------------------------

-One may want to restore factory settings (eg. Wi-Fi credentials set at runtime, or clear restore states) without having to disassemble or dismount the devices from their deployed location.
+One may want to restore factory settings (eg. Wi-Fi credentials set at runtime, or clear restore states) without having to disassemble or dismount the devices from their deployed location, whilst there's no network access either.
 The example below shows how to achieve that using lambdas in a script by triggerig the factory reset switch after the system rebooted 5 times with 10 seconds timeframes.

 .. code-block:: yaml